okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/scim/scim-20/index.md

 **POST** /Groups

-To create a group on the SCIM server, an Okta administrator must push the group using the Okta Admin Console.
-In the Okta Admin Console:
+To create a group on the SCIM server, you need to push the group using the Okta Admin Console:

-* Select the SCIM application from your list of applications
+1. Select the SCIM application from your list of applications.
-* On the **Push Groups** tab, click **Push Groups**
+1. On the **Push Groups** tab, click **Push Groups**.

 You can select which existing Okta group to push, either by specifying a name or a rule.
 For more information, see the [Using Group Push topic](https://help.okta.com/en/prod/okta_help_CSH.htm#ext_Directory_Using_Group_Push) in the Okta Help Center.